 Above you can see a side-by-side comparison of Central Milling Hi-Pro Whole Wheat (right) and Josey Baker’s Stoneground Red Whole Wheat (left).
 Look at the large bran and germ flecks in Josey’s flour!
 Even further, below is a picture of Josey’s flour (left) on top of Central Milling’s Type 70 White Flour (right).
 As they say, stoneground flour without sifting preserves 100% of the wheat berry.

-After baking several loaves using Josey’s flour, everywhere from 10% to 60% of flour weight, I never achieved an incredibly open and lofty loaf.
+After baking several loaves using Josey’s flour, everywhere from 10% to 60% of the flour weight, I never achieved an incredibly open and lofty loaf.
 After those two pictures above it’s easy to see why: those large flecks of bran and germ act just the same as they do when baking predominantly whole wheat loaves, they cut gluten at each turn.
 But this is fine; an open, lofty crumb really should be a byproduct of an experienced baker, not the primary goal.
 Bread is to be eaten, right?
-Flavor is paramount.
+The flavor is paramount.

 Now that I’m out of Josey’s flour I regret not having the insight to try sifting out some of the larger particles, and then later reincorporating them as I did with my previous 100% whole wheat loaf, or just baking with “high extraction” flour.
 Ah well, next time.

 Ok, now that we have all that under our belts, let’s bake a loaf.